-The aim of the seminar is to introduce students to contemporary local governments and its challenges.
-Initially, the concept of decentralization and main theories of local government and politics will be discussed.
+The aim of the seminar is to introduce students to contemporary local governments and its challenges.Initially, the concept of decentralization and main theories of local government and politics will be discussed.
 Furthermore, also key aspects as elected local government, its party politics at the local government level and role of representation and non-elected bodies will be cinsidered.
-Finally contemporary issues will be discussed, as the example: renewing local democracy, and important challenges as: participation, migrants, youth and children, emunicipalities, active neighborhoods, slums.
+Finally contemporary issues will be discussed, as the example: renewing local democracy, and important challenges as: participation, migrants, youth and children, e-municipalities, active neighborhoods, slums.

-• Image Building and Protocol with Ceremonial Rules in Politics and Diplomacy
+• Image Building and Protocol with Ceremonial Rules in Politics and Diplomacy existing in contemporary world and diplomacy easier.

-The main aim of this course is to make students acquainted with rules of image building, diplomatic protocol and ceremonial, as well as good manners and etiquette, which can make existing in contemporary world and diplomacy easier.
 During the classes basic principles of savoir-vivre in will be discussed in Polish, European and worldwide perspective.
 This course will be talk through: preparation to and behaving during social and business meetings, dress code, intercultural negotiations, the most common mistakes and faux-pas and the best tips how to avoid it.